JayKayAce/Technical-Articles/tutorials/Automating Application Building/article/Automating Application Building.md

 > Note: Packaged files and outcomes of a build process are often referred to as **build artifacts** or just **artifacts**.

-One thing to think about when building applications is that in order to build your program again after you have changed something in the python code, you need to delete the **dist** folder and run the `pyinstaller` command again with the same arguments to get the application compiled.
+One thing to think about when building applications is that in order to build your program again after you have changed something in the Python code, you need to delete the **dist** folder and run the `pyinstaller` command again with the same arguments to get the application compiled.
 This may bring some questions to your mind such as:

 * What happens if you forget to add the `--onefile` argument to the command?
 * What happens if you forget to delete the old artifact and should you do that manually?

-If only there were a way to package our application from a build script, where we could define all the settings once and for all.
-We are in luck because the PyInstaller is just python code, so we can make a python build script, that we can use to automate the building of our applications, with the same configurations every time the application is run.
-Let us get started on making our lives a bit easier.
+If only there were a way to package your application from a build script, where you could define all the settings once and for all.
+You are in luck because the PyInstaller is just Python code and provides a Python API, so you can make a Python build script to automate the building of your applications, with the same configurations every time the automation is run.

-> **Note:** We will disregard the **build** folder and only focus on the **dist** folder for now since the purpose of the **build** folder is documented in the Pyinstaller documentation and in several tutorials elsewhere, and is not essential for the solution.
+> **Note:** For now disregard the **build** folder and only focus on the **dist** folder since it is not essential for the solution.
+The purpose of the **build** folder is documented in the Pyinstaller documentation and in several tutorials elsewhere.

 ## Automating the building of applications

 Let's start by creating a new python file called `build_automation.py` in the project folder next to the `todo.py`.
 This is your new build automation script.
 Here the configuration is set once and controlled by your version control system.
 This gives the benefits of keeping track of any changes in the builds and you can go back and change the solution.
-From the [pyinstaller documentation](https://pyinstaller.readthedocs.io/en/stable/usage.html#running-pyinstaller-from-python-code) you can find a code snippet for running the installer from a python file.
+From the [PyInstaller documentation](https://pyinstaller.readthedocs.io/en/stable/usage.html#running-pyinstaller-from-python-code) you can find a code snippet for running the installer from a python file.
 An implementation of the build process has been implemented below:

 ```python
 """